 For the past 2 years I've been working on the Azure Portal.
-Last 12 months has been very important for entire Portal team.
-Since December 2, 2015 the new Azure Portal is no longer in preview, and is now an official management interface for Azure.
+The last 12 months have been very important for the entire Portal team.
+Since December 2, 2015, the new Azure Portal is no longer in preview and is now an official management interface for Azure.
 The Old Portal is still available, but we slowly retire its features, and move them one by one to the new Portal.
 More, and more people start liking the new, revolutionary UI.
-We are getting requests to Open Source our UI, so that people can use it to build their own management interfaces.
+We are getting requests to Open Source our UI so that people can use it to build their own management interfaces.
 If you are interested in that, vote here.

 Another big area was improving accessibility (keyboard + screen reader support).
-It was very challenging task because, again, the Azure Portal is nothing like most of web apps.
+It was a very challenging task because, again, the Azure Portal is nothing like most web apps.
 Especially from the design perspective.
-It's totally different, non-standard, and has a bunch of features nobody have done before (blades, tiles and journeys).
-As of today I am amazed how much progress have been done, and what the current state of Portal accessibility is.
-One thing that amaze me at Microsoft is how the smallest, tiniest, everyday improvements makes a difference in a long run.
+It's different, non-standard, and has a bunch of features nobody has done before (blades, tiles and journeys).
+As of today, I am amazed at how much progress has been done, and what the current state of Portal accessibility is.
+One thing that amazes me at Microsoft is how the smallest, tiniest, everyday improvements make a difference in the long run.

-In addition to work on features, I also did a few improvements on our development workflow.
+In addition to working on features, I also did a few improvements to our development workflow.
 From automation scripts, through some helper methods for unit testing, to speeding up local build time by changing MSBuild verbosity (printing to console takes time, in some cases we saved up to 1 minute of build time thanks to this simple trick!).

 Speaking, traveling, conferences

-Over last year I learned that going to talks at the conferences is the least important thing.
-The most important is to connect with people from outside of your everyday work environment, share experiences, and networking.
-The most interesting conversations don't happen during the presentations, but at the post conference dinner or after party.
-I really recommend to read chapter 14 of Never Eat Alone before attending a conference!
+Over the last year I learned that going to talks at conferences is the least important thing.
+The most important is to connect with people from outside of your everyday work environment, share experiences, and network.
+The most interesting conversations don't happen during the presentations but at the post-conference dinner or after-party.
+I strongly recommend reading chapter 14 of Never Eat Alone before attending a conference!

 When I am telling people that I travel around the World to speak at conferences, they think it looks like this: